ihaide/qgravnet/README.md

 ## QGravNet

-Contains custom layers for the implementation of GraVNet
+Contains custom layers for the implementation of QGraVNet

 ## Examples